gaboesquivel/gaboesquivel/content/cv/ai.md

   - company: Opyn
     achievements:
       - Prototyped an LLM assistant for onboarding and support.
-      - Built the Next.js 14 trading interface with React Server Components.
-      - Indexed onchain data with Ponder, PostgreSQL, and Supabase.
   - company: Bitcash
     achievements:
       - Built the React, Vite, Node.js, PostgreSQL, Hasura, and Google Cloud stack.